Skip to main content

 Testing

-Test Suite Location: test/sensor_board/test_sensor_basics/
+Test suite location: test/sensor_board/test_sensor_basics/

-// Run all sensor_basics tests
+# Run only the sensor_basics tests

 pio test -e sensor_board -f test_sensor_basics

-// Run with verbose output
+# Run with verbose output

 pio test -e sensor_board -f test_sensor_basics -v